Jacek Nawrocki

 Jacek Nawrocki (born 20 August 1965) is a Polish professional volleyball coach and former player.

 Personal life

 Nawrocki was born in Tomaszów Mazowiecki.
 His brother Stanisław Nawrocki is a physicist.
 He is married to Agnieszka and has two children – son Bartłomiej and daughter Aleksandra.

 Career as coach

 From 2009 to 2013, he was the head coach of PGE Skra Bełchatów.
 He led the team to two titles of the Polish Champions, two Polish Cups, one Polish SuperCup, medals of CEV Champions League (bronze in 2010, silver in 2012), medals of Club World Championship (silver in 2009 and 2010, bronze in 2012).
 In 2013, he was replaced by Miguel Ángel Falasca.

-From 2013 to 2015, he was an assistant coach of the Polish national U19 team.
-On 12 April 2015, Poland won a title of the U19 European Champion.
+From 2013 to 2015, he served as an assistant coach for the Poland national U19 team.

 In April 2015, he was announced as the new head coach of the Poland women's national volleyball team.